enter-haken/book/priv/content/00-intro.md

 # projects

-Let's start with the begining first.
+Let's start with the result first.
 This is a list of software, which you can actually run either online, or on your machine.

 ## retro